percona/percona-server-mongodb-operator/source/kubernetes.rst

    you can generate and apply your own certificates as secrets according to the :ref:`TLS instructions <tls>`.

 #.
-After the operator is started, Percona Server for MongoDB cluster can
+After the operator is started, Percona Distribution for MongoDB cluster can
    be created with the following command:

    .. code:: bash